Raúl Sanzotti

-Raul Alejandro Celis Sanzotti (born 12 January 1975) is an Argentine retired footballer who played as goalkeeper.
+Raúl Alejandro Celis Sanzotti (born 12 January 1975) is an Argentine retired footballer who played as goalkeeper.

+Club career

+A product of Argentinos Juniors, Celis Sanzotti made his senior debut against Racing Club for the 1996 Supercopa Libertadores.

+Besides Argentina, Celis Sanzotti played in Chile for Cobresal and Deportes Concepción.

 International career

 Sanzotti played for the Argentina national under-17 football team at 1991 FIFA U-17 World Championship.

+Personal life

+His father of the same name, Raúl Celis, also was a goalkeeper.